faassen/secretweblog_zola/content/posts/a-cms-as-a-pile-of-semi-structured-data.md

 tags = ["cms", "xml", "standards"]
 +++

-# A CMS as a pile of semi-structured data

 Paul Everitt and I have long been communicating about the role of XML in the CMS world.
 Recently, he posted the following [blog entry](http://radio.weblogs.com/0116506/2005/03/02.html#a290) and asked